greensopinion/greensopinion.github.io/_posts/2016-06-01-cross-platform-desktop-application-with-angularjs.md

 Many, but not all of the development difficulties introduced by running a web application in a JavaFX WebView instead of a standard web browser can be mitigated by supporting a normal web development flow as outlined above.

 For me this was [a great learning experience](/2016/03/30/learning-new-things.html) and potentially worthy of further exploration.
 Would I use this as a product development approach for a real application?
 Maybe, if the trade-offs were to weigh in favour for the needs of the organization and application under consideration.
-But I would proceed with caution, conscious of the tradeoffs and always looking for opportunities to improve.
+But I'm not completely sold on it - so would keep my eye open for signs of an unhealthy development process and architecture.